DistributedProofreaders/ppcomp/doc/css-transform.rst

 Footnotes
 .........

-In many document, the semantic of a footnote in html is lost because they are put at the end of the file and look like any other paragraph.
+In many documents, the semantic of a footnote in HTML is lost because they are put at the end of the file and look like any other paragraph.
 Ideally, a document should include each footnote in a tag, for instance a div with a footnote class.
-If this is not present, comp_pp cannot find the end of the footnote, and sometimes not even the start.
+If this is not present, ppcomp cannot find the end of the footnote, and sometimes not even the start.